kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 console.log(teamInfo.dataset.homePitch); // logs "Stanford Bridge"
 {% endprism %}

-All of this means we can access these properties with JavaScript and display them how we want to.
+All of this means we can access these properties with JavaScript and display them how we want to on a web page.
+But ["Can I Use" tells us that data-attribute manipulation won't work in all browsers, specifically, Internet Explorer 10 and lower](http://caniuse.com/#search=dataset), so our final production code needs to write fallback code for those situations.

+Before we create our final-production-ready code, we'll create some incremental examples so we understand it better.

 Simple Example (<a href="http://codepen.io/kaidez/pen/VYLxqG" target="blank">See the CodePen Demo</a>)
 ---------------------
-We'll create code that changes multiple sets of data-attributes with JavaScript, but let's look at some simple examples first.

-Let's start with the CSS...the CSS will be applied to all future code samples and demos:
+We'll start by creating code that changes just one set of data-attributes with JavaScript.
+Let's start with the CSS, which will be applied to all future code samples and demos:
 {% prism css %}
 body {
   background: grey;